SafetyGraphics/SafetyGraphics.github.io/pilot/testerGuide.md

 In addition to attend kick-off and wrap-up meetings, we’ve broken the testing process in to 2 separate evaluations of the eDish tool:

 - Evaluation 1 - Evaluate the web-based eDish Graphic and complete the web survey
-- Evaluation 2 - Evaluate the safetyGraphics R application and complete the web survey
+- Evaluation 2 - Evaluate the safetyGraphics R application and complete a separate web survey

 More details on each Phase is provided below